-Advance a second 2.8mm drill and sleeve from posterior to anterior through the Glenoid Drill Guide until both are visible from the anterior glenoid.
+Advance a second 2.8 mm drill and sleeve from posterior to anterior through the Glenoid Drill Guide until both are visible from the anterior glenoid.

-Remove the drill and 'bullet', leaving the sleeve in place.
-Reintroduce the drill into the sleeve for additional stability and reduced saline leakage (Figure 2e).
+Remove the drill and "bullet", leaving the sleeve in place.
+Reintroduce the drill into the sleeve for additional stability and reduced water leakage.

-Posterior spreader placement
+2f.
+Posterior spreader placement (Fig 2f)

 Slide the half cannula under the Glenoid Drill Guide, remove the guide, and replace with the Subscapularis Spreader with Sliding Block (ensuring the spreader is closed at this stage).
 Remove the cannula.
 In a lateral direction, gently push the Subscapularis Spreader through the subscapularis muscle, below the labrum and at the same level as the drill and sleeve (5 o'clock).
-Lock the Subscapularis Spreader against the skin of the posterior aspect of the shoulder (Figure 2f).
+Lock the Subscapularis Spreader against the skin of the posterior aspect of the shoulder.